OutSystems/docs-product/src/develop/ui/navigation/navigate-to-detail-screen.md

 ---
-summary: Allow end-users to check the details of a record by navigating to another screen.
+summary: Allow end users to check the details of a record by navigating to another screen.
 tags: support-application_development; support-Mobile_Apps; support-webapps
 ---

 # Navigate to a Detail Screen

-You can allow end-users to check the details of a given record by navigating to a different screen while providing the item identifier as an input parameter.
+You can allow end users to check the details of a given record by navigating to a different screen while providing the item identifier as an input parameter.

 ## In Reactive Web and Mobile